|Home||Event Details||2019 Photo Gallery|

 Mr. Oberholzter died on June 6, 1977, in International Falls, Minnesota, and is buried in Oakdale Cemetery in Davenport.
 Mary Swalla Holmes from the Ernest Oberholtzer Foundation will be accepting the award on his behalf.

-A keynote will be delivered by Charity Nebbe, host of “Talk of Iowa” on Iowa Public Radio, and host of “Iowa Ingredient” on Iowa Public Television.
+A keynote was delivered by Charity Nebbe, host of “Talk of Iowa” on Iowa Public Radio, and host of “Iowa Ingredient” on Iowa Public Television.

 © 2019 Nahant Marsh Education Center